heecheol-jung/SPI_Example/README.md

 - Input COM port name and press Open button

 3.1.3.
 Write AD4111 registers(CH0 bipolar voltage)
-- Select CH0 in the datagrid and click Write button.
+- Select CH0 in the datagrid and click Write button.<br/>
-  Select GPIOCON in the datagrid and click Write button.
+  Select GPIOCON in the datagrid and click Write button.<br/>
-       :
+       :<br/>
-  Select IFMODE in the datagrid and click Write button.
+  Select IFMODE in the datagrid and click Write button.<br/>

 3.1.4.
 Read voltage value
 - Select Data in the datagrid and click Read button.